yardenfalik/hoursTracker/README.md

 ## Acknowledgments

-Thank you for using HoursTracker to manage your work hours!
+Thank you for using HoursTracker to manage your work hours and track your earnings!
 Your feedback helps make the app even better.